What do members of parliament do when they're not at Parliament House?

 Description

 This photo shows a group of people sitting at tables facing each other with papers in front of them.
-One person appears to be reading aloud from a paper and others have their heads turned towards this person.
+Some of the people are senators from the Australian Parliament who will conduct the committee hearing.
+The other people are members of the public who are giving evidence at the committee hearing.
+One person is reading aloud from a paper and others have their heads turned towards this person.